 All monetary values in the bulletin are in terms of ‘current prices’, that is, they represent the price in the period to which the expenditure or revenue relates and are not adjusted for inflation.

 This bulletin contains statistics which both exclude and include the temporary effects of the financial interventions.
 More information on the background to these different measures and how they differ methodologically can be found in the section on ‘Excluding and including financial interventions’.

-In December 2012 the public sector net borrowing, excluding the temporary effects of financial interventions (PSNB ex), was £15.4 billion, which was £0.6 billion higher than in December 2011, when PSNB ex was £14.8 billion.
+In December 2013, public sector net borrowing, excluding the temporary effects of financial interventions (PSNB ex) was £12.1 billion.
+This was £2.1 billion lower than in December 2012, when net borrowing was £14.2 billion.

 Public sector net borrowing data can be found in the following tables in this bulletin:

 Net borrowing can be defined as the difference between total accrued revenue (or receipts) and total accrued expenditure (both current and capital).
-Net borrowing is an accrued measure which is consolidated (ie intra sector transactions are not recorded).
+Net borrowing is an accrued measure which is consolidated (that is, intra-sector transactions are not recorded).

-In the UK the public sector consists of four sub-sectors; central government, local government, non-financial public corporations and financial public corporations (ie public sector banking groups).
-As can be seen in Table 3 ‘Sectoral Breakdown of Public Sector Net Borrowing’, much the largest share of the public sector net borrowing relates to central government transactions.
+In the UK the public sector consists of four sub-sectors: central government, local government, non financial public corporations and financial public corporations (i.e. public sector banking groups).
+The largest share of the public sector net borrowing relates to central government transactions, as shown in Table 4 ‘Sectoral Breakdown of Public Sector Net Borrowing’.
 A time series presentation of these same data can be found in table PSF2 of this bulletin.

-Public sector net debt data can be found in the following tables in this bulletin:
+Public sector net debt data be found in the following tables in this bulletin: